 • Wounds are suppurative.

-• There are many little matterless pimples under the hair.
+• There are little pimples under the hair.

 • There are purulent exudations in or upon the skin.

-• Medicine is indicated for cuts, wounds, bruises etc, unhealthy, discharging pus they not heal readily.
+• Medicine is indicated for cuts, wounds, bruises etc, unhealthy, discharging pus they do not heal readily.

 • Papules are prone to suppurate and extend.